brenascimento/MetacriticCrawlerScraping/README.md

-# Metacritic Crawler an Scraping
+# Metacritic - Crawler and Scraping
 Metacritic Crawler and Scraping using Scrapy Framework in order to create a new dataset and analyze it.

 The Metacritic spider crawler analyze news (Dec.
 2021) games by userscores filtered website.
 The Metacritic spider crawler it aims to be versatile and